Should You Retake the MCAT? 3 Key Things to Consider

 As pre-meds, we tend to be a little too hard on ourselves.
 I’m sure some of us might actually think, “I scored a 527… but if I only I had gotten a 528!”
 It may sound silly, but I think we tend to focus on those who did better than us rather than appreciating and being grateful for what we have achieved.
 Congratulate yourself on the success you had and plug your MCAT score, GPA, and race into SDN’s LizzyM Calculator.
 It will allow you to determine your chances at being accepted to any medical school.
 It will also generate a list of medical schools that fall within your range.
 If the schools that you want to go to fall in or below this range, you should move forward with confidence and start working on your medical school application.

 If your score isn’t balanced and/or is not high enough for the medical schools that you want to attend, you should begin planning on retaking the MCAT.
 It isn’t an easy task, but improving your score is possible.
 Students who work with me, improve their score by up to 18 points in just a few months!
 I help my students create a personalized game plan for overcoming their weaknesses and achieving their goal score.
-If you’d like to learn more about tutoring with me one-on-one, feel free to request a free 10-minute phone consultation using the contact form in the sidebar.
+If you’d like to learn more about tutoring with one of our elite mcat tutors, feel free to request a free 10-minute phone consultation on any tutor’s profile.
 I am confident that we can help you achieve your dream.

 Warm regards,